NNPDF/nnpdf/doc/sphinx/source/get-started/rules.md

 linked in the PR.

 * The PR should contain documentation describing the new features, if applicable.
-This obviously does not apply if the PR is itself proposing an addition or an alteration to the documenation.
+This obviously does not apply if the PR is itself proposing an addition or an alteration to the documentation.

 * If the PR is fixing a bug, information should be given such that a reviewer can reproduce the bug.